bnitsan/DFUDG/README.md

 <p align="center">
 <img src="front_plots/CoarseData.png" width="550" alt="An example result of a simulation suite in an Burkert profile" title="Burkert profile">
 </p>
-The above is a reproduction of the Hubble Space Telescope data of NGC5846-UDG1 galaxy from Danieli et al. (2022), binned into luminosity bins with circles charcterising the stellar body.
+The above is a reproduction of the Hubble Space Telescope data of NGC5846-UDG1 galaxy and a nearby field from Danieli et al. (2022), indicating globular-cluster (GC) candidates.
+On the right, the data is binned into luminosity bins with circles charcterising the stellar body.
+We primarily use a subset of the data in the high-luminosity end as it is weakly affected by contamination.

 <p align="center">
 <img src="front_plots/BinnedData.png" height="300" alt="Binned GC data" title="Binned GC data">
 <img src="front_plots/SampleSimResults.png" height="300" alt="An example result of a simulation suite in an Burkert profile" title="Burkert profile">